Navigating the Fire Life Together

 Sara Watts

-Sara Watts is a Licensed Marriage and Family Therapist who specializes in trauma-informed care, relationship dynamics, and family wellness.
-With a strong foundation in attachment theory and somatic practices, Sara helps individuals and couples heal, grow, and reconnect.
-She brings particular expertise in working with firefighter families, understanding both the visible and invisible demands of the fire service lifestyle.
-Sara is a sought-after speaker and facilitator, known for creating safe, engaging spaces where healing and growth can unfold.
+Licensed Marriage and Family Therapist specializing in trauma-informed care, relationship dynamics, and family wellness.
+Drawing on attachment theory and somatic practices, she helps individuals and couples heal, grow, and strengthen their connections.
+With particular expertise in supporting firefighter families, Sara understands the unique challenges and demands of the fire service lifestyle.
+She is a sought-after speaker and facilitator, known for creating safe, engaging spaces where meaningful healing and growth can occur.

 Frequently Asked Questions